coelhotv/ai-agent-squad/DOCS/project.md

 1. Built the simplest LangGraph app (`app.py`) with an `intake` and `approved` node.
 2. Created the FastAPI backend with `/start_task`, `/get_pending_approval`, and `/respond_to_approval` endpoints.
 3. Created a basic `index.html` UI for task intake and HITL approval.
-4.  **Architectural Refactor:** Replaced the fragile, manual state management with LangGraph's built-in **`SqliteSaver` checkpointer**.
+4.  **Architectural Refactor:** Replaced the fragile, manual state management with LangGraph's built-in **`AsyncSqliteSaver` checkpointer** to match the FastAPI async runtime.
+7. Added a dedicated `/tasks_dashboard` that renders a live view of `tasks.db`, removing the need to inspect the DB via CLI.
 5.  **Separation of Concerns:** The system now uses two databases:
     *   `tasks.db`: For the web application's high-level task status.
     *   `checkpoints.sqlite`: For the LangGraph agent's detailed execution state.
 6. This new architecture dramatically simplifies the code and makes the pause/resume cycle much more reliable.

-**Phase 3: The First Specialist - "Research" Agent - (NEXT)**
+**Phase 3: The First Specialist - "Research" Agent - (COMPLETED)**

 - **Goal:** Add the "Research" agent and give it a tool.

 - **Actions:**

-1. Add `duckduckgo-search` library.

-2. Add a "Research" node to the LangGraph.
+1. Added the `duckduckgo-search` library and helper to summarize the top SERP results.

+2. Inserted a `research` node into the LangGraph flow ahead of the intake step, storing summaries in both checkpoint state and `tasks.db`.

-3. Update the UI to display research findings.
+3. Updated the web UI and `/tasks_dashboard` to display the research findings during HITL approval.

+4. Noted a future enhancement to optionally swap DuckDuckGo for a Perplexity-powered research API once ready.

 **Phase 4: The Design Sprint - "Product" & "UX" Agents**